Equity, Diversity & Inclusion

 • In order to address a historical imbalance, we offer a preferred interview scheme for certain under-represented groups of Home-award-eligible students, as well as applicants who have previously taken part in CENTA’s undergraduate Research Experience Placement scheme, who meet the academic requirements (at least a 2:1 at UK BSc level or at least a pass at UK MSc level or equivalent and at least an appropriate fit with the selected PhD project), for up to half of the available interview numbers.

-• In 2023 we trialled sending shortlisted applicants interview questions in advance along with guidance about what to expect at the interview, and will review this with a view to continuing this approach in future years.
+• In 2023 we trialled sending shortlisted applicants interview questions in advance along with guidance about what to expect at the interview.
+Following the success of this trial we have continued to use this approach in subsequent recruitment rounds.
 All PhD interviews are currently conducted online using closed captioning and this will be kept under review.
-Interview panelists are provided clear and comprehensive instructions to ensure that candidates are evaluated objectively and equitably.
+Interview panellists are provided clear and comprehensive instructions to ensure that candidates are evaluated objectively and equitably.
 Interview responses are scored using a well-defined rubric.

 • CENTA strives to ensure written applications and interviews are evaluated by diverse panels insofar as possible.
 These panels include academics with a range of subject area expertise as well as gender, ethnicity, (dis)ability, and career stage.